Mike Nahan

-Michael Dennis Nahan (born 2 July 1950) is a former Australian politician who was Leader of the Liberal Party of Australia's Western Australian branch and Leader of the Opposition from the 2017 state election until his resignation in June 2019.
-He served as Treasurer of Western Australia under the Barnett Ministry from March 2014 until the government's fall in March 2017.
+Michael Dennis Nahan (born 2 July 1950) is an Australian politician who served as the leader of the Western Australian Liberal Party and Leader of the Opposition from the 2017 state election until his resignation in June 2019.
+He served as Treasurer of Western Australia under the Barnett ministry from March 2014 until the government's election defeat in March 2017.
 Nahan was also the Member of the Legislative Assembly for Riverton from 2008 until 2021, when he was succeeded by Labor's Jags Krishnan.

 Biography

 Nahan was born in Ann Arbor, Michigan in 1950 as one of 13 children and grew up on a small farm, later graduating with a bachelor's degree in economics from Western Michigan University.
 After arriving in Australia in the late 1970s, he received a doctorate in economics from the Australian National University having previously completed a master's degree in agricultural economics.

 Nahan arrived in Western Australia in July 1982.
 He joined the Western Australian Public Service before moving to the Institute of Public Affairs, a libertarian think tank, as a policy director.
 Between 1995 and 2005 he was Executive Director of the IPA.